Laodicea Combusta: History

-Later, Laodicea was part of the Byzantine Empire and a major town in the Anatolikon theme.
+Later, Laodicea was part of the Byzantine Empire and a major town of the Anatolikon theme.
 It was sacked in 770 by the Arabs who deported its population.
+In the late 12th century the town was burned by Suleiman II.

 Numerous fragments of ancient architecture and sculpture have been found and visitors in the 19th century described seeing inscribed marbles, altars, columns, capitals, friezes, and cornices dispersed throughout the streets and among the houses and burying grounds.
 From this it would appear that Laodicea must once have been a very considerable town.
 Nowadays unfortunately almost no archaeological sites or monuments remain.

 Ecclesiastic history

 The Christian community of Laodicea might go back to the journeys of Paul and existed latest by the second century as attested by inscriptions.
 It seems that it was one of the most christianised places in the area.
 A bishop named Eugenius who had been persecuted during the Diocletianic persecution of Christians is known to have build a church, possibly a cathedral, according to his tomb.
 There is also evidence for a chorepiscopus for the middle of the fifth century as a participant at the Council of Chalcedon.
 The only other known council where a bishop of Laodicea participated is the council of Constantinople in 692 AD.

 Since 1933 it is a titular see but it has been vacant.